mr-karan/toru/README.md

 # toru

-_Toru is a Go module proxy with caching and rewrite capabilities._
+_Toru is a Go module proxy with caching and rewrite capabilities, built on top of the [goproxy/goproxy](https://github.com/goproxy/goproxy) library._

+Toru extends the functionality by adding features such as caching (S3) and configurable rewrite rules for module paths.

 ## Features